 Hello and thank you for visiting my website.
-I am have been slave to Sugar Gliders (Petaurus breviceps) for nearly 20 years.
+I am have been slave to Sugar Gliders (Petaurus breviceps) since 1997.

 Thanks to some recent biological studies, we have found that our American species of Sugar Glider come from the rain forests of Papua, New Guinea and are similar to, but not the same species that live in Australia or Indonesia.